 Many years later he would write “I don’t want to end up a cartoon in a cartoon graveyard,” (in “You Can Call Me Al”) which can be taken as a nod to their cartoon cat & mouse days.

 When Paul and Artie teamed up again following Tom & Jerry, they decided to do it with more substance and less cartoon.
 It was about being real.
 Being honest.
 This purity was reflected even to the extent of making music under their own names.
-This was when The Beatles were still The Beatles; Bob Dylan had obhscured Bobby Zimmerman in conventional American show-biz tradition, just as so many movie stars did.
-But unlike Bernie Schwartz, who became Tony Curtis, or Bette Persky, who became Lauren Bacall, Simon not only stayted Simon, he did it with a Garfunkel attached.
+This was when The Beatles were still The Beatles; Bob Dylan had obscured Bobby Zimmerman in conventional American show-biz tradition, just as so many movie stars did.
+But unlike Bernie Schwartz, who became Tony Curtis, or Bette Persky, who became Lauren Bacall, Simon not only stayed Simon, he did it with a Garfunkel attached.
 For many this was a signal of something shifting in America, that the need to conceal one’s true ethnicity was gone.
-Yet to others it seemed extreme, and unfortunate.

 The song wore different clothes at first.
 The writing was all there – that simple but haunting melody.
 And those words.
 The production was elemental in its folk purity: two voices in perfect harmony, an acoustic guitar and a powerful song.